 A virtual volumes-based storage system provides protocol endpoints that are discoverable on the physical storage fabric.
 ESXi hosts use the protocol endpoints to connect to virtual volumes on the storage.
 Operation of the protocol endpoints depends on storage protocols that expose the endpoints to ESXi hosts.

-Virtual Volumes supports NFS version 3, iSCSI, Fibre Channel, and FCoE.
+Virtual Volumes supports NFS version 3 and 4.1, iSCSI, Fibre Channel, and FCoE.

 No matter which storage protocol is used, protocol endpoints provide uniform access to both SAN and NAS storage.
 A virtual volume, like a file on other traditional datastore, is presented to a virtual machine as a SCSI disk.